BACK TO CONTENTS

 Having had the M&I manual almost from the beginning, I have always used 7/16 inch value, and it seems OK for me.

 This all shows that the actual timing is less precise then some people think it to be.
-Its my guess that this is basically because it is a mnaully controlled operation.
+Its my guess that this is basically because it is a manually controlled operation.
 A precise setting can be totally ruined if the handlebar control is abused!

 Setting of ignition timing